Configuration🔗

 Type: array

-Per-audit ignore rules, where id
+Per-audit ignore rules.

 Each member of rules.<id>.ignore